-The Meadow consists of nine pitches, all of which have a campfire, a sheltered kitchen dining area with a sink & picnic table, a hot shower and a compostable toilet.
+The Meadow field consists of nine pitches, all of which have a campfire, a sheltered kitchen dining area with a sink & picnic table, a hot shower and a compostable toilet.
 Two pitches have a fully furnished 5m bell tent which sleeps up to four people and the remaining seven have a level mown area for you to pitch your own tent.
 Adjacent to the Meadow field lies the paddock where you’ll find our new converted lorry, which sleeps up to five people and is completely self-contained.

-Each of the nine pitches have something different to offer from views across the south of the county to woodland campfires and sunken kitchens.
-The pitches are generous to allow plenty of room with a communal open space and woodland trail leading to a perfect picnic spot next to the stream.
+Each of the ten pitches have something different to offer from views across the south of the county to woodland campfires and sunken kitchens.
+The pitches are generous to allow plenty of room with a communal open space and woodland welly walk leading to a perfect picnic spot next to the stream.